tfraudet/PyAcphFlightsLogbook/README.md

 ognddb = local
 ; Airport codes database source: could be local or remote acdb = local
-; persistence could be MySQL or JSON persistence = MySQL
+; persistence could be MySQL or JSON or PostgreSQL persistence = MySQL
 ; number of days we keep logbook entry in the database purge = 30